Envirometrix/PredictiveSoilMapping/main.md

 (longitude, latitude, depth) position implies that the property varies not only in geographic space, but also with depth.
-Soil properties that describe an entire site are by implication 2D, as are soil properties that summarise or refer to the soil profile as a whole (2D).
+Soil properties that describe an entire site are by implication 2D, as are soil properties that summarise or refer to the soil profile as a whole entity.
 For example, soil type does not change with depth.
 Also rock outcrops, depth to bedrock and depth to ground water table are single attributes that apply to an entire profile.